Skip to main content

 After making changes to your secrets.json file, remember to run pwsh setup_secrets.ps1 -clear so that the changes take effect.

-In the dev folder run the following to update the database to the latest migration
+In the dev folder, run the following command to update the database to the latest migration:

 pwsh migrate.ps1 -postgres